 Family members should identify what helps them calm down.
 It could be dancing, drawing, playing an instrument, going for a walk, writing, deep breathing, taking breaks throughout the day- it looks different for everyone.
 Then, you can put these activities into practice individually or together.

 Our therapists help guide children and parents through various grounding techniques, such as breathing exercises for kids, through telehealth services.
-For a step-by-step guide, click here or visit our mental health page to begin accessing our services.
+For a step-by-step guide, click here or visit our counseling for kids resource page to begin accessing our services.

 How can we help others?